How many designers have heard one of the following statements as direction?

 - Customer Service & Retention: Happier customers are loyal and valuable over time

 These are the “what” a company is focused on.
-They are not strategies — strategies are the “how” a company achieves their goals and there are many, many other articles written about them.
+They are not strategies — strategies are the “how” a company achieves its goals and there are many, many other articles written about them.
 Design is a strategy, as well as low prices, innovation, new markets, low prices, and improved quality.

 Here are some examples: